| WORKING 4WDs

 Adaptive ESP/4ETS also includes the control functions for the all-wheel-drive system and sensors continuously supply the central controller with information about the driver's inputs and about operating and driving conditions.
 The most important parameters are steering angle, accelerator position, engine speed, wheel speeds, rotational movement about the vertical axis of the vehicle (yaw) and lateral acceleration.

-Transmission choices are a six-speed manual or five-speed tiptronic-style automatic.
+Transmission choices are a six-speed manual or five-speed tiptronic-style automatic, making the Sprinter the only light 4x4 truck with an auto box.
 The transfer case has very modest low range gearing of 1.42:1 and splits torque 33 percent front: 67 percent rear.